meedan/check-mark/README.md

 Copy `config.js.example` to `config.js` and define your configurations.
 Connect your device to your computer and run `npm run build-android`.
 This command must keep running.
 If it exits, run again.
 The application will be launched on your phone.

+You can also generate a APK that doesn't depend on the development server.
+In order to do that, execute `npm run generate-apk` and the APK will be at `android/app/build/outputs/apk/app-release.apk`.

 ### TODO

 * Support image upload